mk-pmb/msspeechsdk_v011_wine_howto/README.md

     You might need to uninstall Mono first.
     An easy way to do both is to install `winetricks` and `cabextract`, then run `winetricks dotnet40`.

+    * Hint for future me: To detect which version of .NET is required, make a fresh wine prefix, uninstall Mono (`wine uninstaller`), then run the self-made TTS app from next chapter.
+      Its error message will list acceptable .NET versions.

 1. The above step might have reset your windows version, so make sure it's still Windows 8, adjust if needed.
 1. Install the Runtime: